wp-plugins/listen-to-quran-verses/readme.txt

 * Users view the recitation download progress, pause, stop, and play the recitation at will
 * We are preparing the recitations continuesly, if you would like to add a recitation just contact us and we will show you how to add as many recitations as you want

 Your comments or ideas are very welcome, don't hesitate to contact me for any question or suggestion.

+<h3>Languages<h/3>
+The plugin currently support:
+1. Aarbe
+1. English
+1. French (comming soon)

+If you wish to add your languages just submit a request with the contact page and we will contact you with a form where you can put your language translations

 1. <a href="http://listenquran.wadakkir.org/contact/">Developer contact page</a>
 1. <a href="http://listenquran.wadakkir.org">Online Demo</a>